v36372/tintrongnguyen.me/website/content/post/welcome.md

 Hi, welcome to my blog, where I expose my rage.

 First thing first, let's break the ice introducing myself.
 I'm an engineer and a writer wannanbe.
-Being an software engineer, a profession that most of the time dealing with others problems.
-I often find myself caught up in a shithole of questioning my own existence.
+Being an software engineer, a profession that most of the time dealing with problems aren't mine.
+Seriously, you either become an entrepreneur or end up being the slave.

 > "Why am I doing this?
 It isn't my own idea.
 The computer I use isn't even mine"